Scaled Quail

 The items on a scaled quail’s menu vary with the season and what foods are currently available.
 Their diet contains seeds, green plant material such as leaves and grasses, fruit and flowers from prickly pear and cholla, and insects.
 From late fall through spring, as much as 70% of their diet will consist of seeds.
 Some plants that provide seeds for them are kochia, pigweed, snakeweed, sand lily, mesquite, broom weed, sunflower, prickly poppy, tasajillo, croton, and senna.

-When it’s available during the spring and summer, their diet shifts to a larger percentage of green leafy material and flowers and fruits from succulents such as prickly pear and cholla.
+When it’s available during the spring and summer, their diet shifts to a larger percentage of green leafy material, flowers, and fruits from succulents such as prickly pear and cholla.

 In the spring and summer, insects become more readily available and become a more important item in a scaled quail’s menu.
-Insects provide protein, moisture, and minerals such as calcium which will be essential for hens to consume in amounts adequate for proper egg shell development.
+Insects provide protein, moisture, and minerals such as calcium, which hens must consume in amounts adequate for proper eggshell development.

 Insects are especially important to the diet of developing scaled quail chicks.
 During the first couple of months, they require a diet that is almost 30% protein.
 It would be impossible for them to get this from seeds and plant material.
 Source